 But did you know that these indoor plants as well as an assortment of others could make your cat sick?

-Before bringing new indoor plants into your home, it is important to learn which plants could potentially harmful to your pets.
+Before bringing new indoor plants into your home, it is important to learn which plants could potentially be harmful to your pets.

-In the spirit of pet safety and the best interest of our loved fur-babies (cats and dogs), we have provided the 6 commonly purchased indoor plants that are poisonous to pets and recommend you avoid having them indoors.
+In the spirit of pet safety and the best interest of our loved fur-babies (cats and dogs), we have provided the 6 commonly purchased indoor plants that are poisonous to pets and we recommend that you avoid having them indoors.

 National Indoor Plant – Week Sept.
 15th – 19th

 Holly – Common names of the holly plant are English Holly, European Holly, Oregon Holly, Inkberry, Winterberry and American Holly.
 The Scientific name for Holly is Ilex opaca and it comes from the Aquifoliaceae plant family.
 Holly plants are toxic to cats, dogs and horses because of the “saponins” found in the plant roots.

 Clinical Signs of Illness may include: Vomiting, diarrhea and depression.
 Leaves and berries found on the Holly plant are low in toxicity.

 Mistletoe – American Mistletoe is a staple in the holiday season.
 To kiss a loved one “under the mistletoe.”
 Tis the season to keep your pets safe.
 The “American Mistletoe” plant is toxic to dogs and cats as well as horses.
 What makes this plant toxic are the Toxalbumin, pharatoxin, viscumin present in the seeds.
 The Scientific names for Mistletoe are Phoradendron & Flavescens.
 This plant comes from the Viscaceae family.